-For saving you reading OSXCross' documentation we prepared a virtual box description performing all required steps.
-If you are interested in the precise commands, please refer to packages_osxcross_debianoid, prepare_osxcross_debianiod, and build_osxcross in the Vagrantfile.
+To save you reading the OSXCross' documentation, we prepared a virtual box definition that performs all required steps.
+If you are interested in the precise commands, please refer to packages_osxcross_debianoid, prepare_osxcross_debianoid, and build_osxcross in the Vagrantfile.

 Please proceed as follows: